w3c/wai-wcag-em/scope.md

 <dd>While this methodology has been primarily designed for reviewing digital products that are already developed, it is critical to evaluate accessibility throughout the design and implementation stages of a digital product to ensure its conformance.
 The guidance provided in this methodology can be useful during these earlier stages of the design and development process, though some adaptation may be needed.
 However, it is important to be aware that evaluations carried out during these earlier stages can quickly become obsolete by implementing even minor changes.
 Consequently evaluations carried out during these stages should not be used for making statements nor conformance claims about the finalized digital product.</dd>

 <dt>Evaluating Composite Digital Products</dt>
-<dd>When evaluating digital products with <a href="#separable">separable areas</a>, such as an e-commerce section, blog section, or other sub-sites, it can be useful to first evaluate each area separately according to this methodology, followed by an overall evaluation with samples from each product area and any common views.
+<dd>When evaluating digital products with <a href="#separable">separable areas</a>, such as an e-commerce section, blog section, or other sub-sites, it can be useful to first evaluate each area separately according to this methodology, followed by an overall evaluation with <a href="#sample">samples</a> from each product area and any common <a href="#view">views</a>.
 This would ensure more complete coverage of the digital product in its entirety as well as provide insights about how each area performed, which may differ from one area to another.</dd>

 <dt>Evaluating Aggregated Digital Products</dt>
 <dd>Digital products that are generated using content that is combined from different sources, such as portals with portlets, are usually much more challenging to evaluate because of the many different content instances that can be generated.
 Generally it is not possible to evaluate the content from their sources separately, but rather as displayed to the users when they are combined.</dd>